Life Planning That Starts With What Matters Most

 What People Ask Before Getting Started

-What is financial life planning?
+What is life planning?

 Financial life planning is an approach that connects financial decisions to your personal values, priorities, and long-term goals.
 Rather than focusing only on investments or retirement projections, it helps create a broader framework for decision-making.
 This process considers how your money supports the life you want to live.
 The goal is to create greater clarity and alignment over time.